UK visa sponsorship for employers

 - Tier 2 (General)

-- Tier 2 (Minister of Religion) or Tier 5 (Religious Workers) unless it’s a non-essential position or involves living within a religious order (eg as a monk or nun)
+- Tier 2 (Minister of Religion) or Tier 5 (Religious Workers) unless it’s a non-essential position or involves living within a religious order (such as a monk or nun)

 - Tier 5 (Creative and Sporting) in the creative and entertainment sector, unless you can explain why the job can’t be done by a settled worker

 The adverts make sure that there are no suitable workers already living permanently in the UK.
 It must be a genuine vacancy.

 How long to advertise the job for

 Each advert must run in the UK for 28 days in most cases, either continuously or in 2 stages.

 If you advertise in 2 stages, each advert still needs to run for a total of 28 days and neither stage can be less than 7 days.

 You must be able to show that you didn’t find a suitable worker.